Fitzgibbon, Queensland: Sports

-The Emily Seebohm Aquatic Centre is located on the border between Bracken Ridge and Fitzgibbon, which officially opened on 14 February 2016, based at 523 Telegraph Road.
+The Emily Seebohm Aquatic Centre is located on the border between Bracken Ridge and Fitzgibbon, which was officially opened on 14 February 2016, based at 523 Telegraph Road.
 The pool offers swimming lessons, squad programs and aqua aerobics.
 It is named after notable resident, Emily Seebohm, as a result of a naming competition for the public pool held by the city council prior to its official opening.